How do I sign up for ZeroEntropy and create an API key to start testing?

 -

-- Navigate to the API Keys or equivalent section.
+- Navigate to API Keys, Settings, or similar credentials section.

-- Click Create API Key, add a name/label (e.g.,
+- Click Create API Key, give it a name (e.g.,

 -